spear-sim/spear/docs/content_guidelines.md

 my_actor_0000
 └── DefaultSceneRoot                   # Each Actor has a root component named "DefaultSceneRoot".
     |                                  #
-    |                                  # If the Actor is composed of multiple StaticMeshComponents, the additional
+    |                                  # We expect Actors to be articulated, and therefore they will be composed of multiple
-    |                                  # StaticMeshComponents can be added as children of a parent StaticMeshComponent.
+    |                                  # StaticMeshComponents.
+The additional StaticMeshComponents should be added as children
+    |                                  # of a parent StaticMeshComponent.
+Each StaticMeshComponent that is used to group other
+    |                                  # StaticMeshComponents together should be should be named "group_0000", "group_0001",
-    |                                  # Each parent StaticMeshComponent should be named group_0000, group_0001, etc and
+    |                                  # etc. Each StaticMeshComponent that is not used for grouping and contains non-trivial
-    |                                  # each child StaticMeshComponent should be named mesh_0000, mesh_0001, etc.
+    |                                  # scene geometry should be named "mesh_0000", "mesh_0001", etc.
     |                                  #
-    ├── group_0000                     # StaticMeshComponents that are only used to group other StaticMeshComponents together
+    ├── group_0000                     #
-    |   |                              # should be named "group_0000", "group_0001", etc.
     |   |                              #
+    |   |                              #
-    |   ├── mesh_0000                  # StaticMeshComponents that contain non-trivial geometry should be named "mesh_0000",
+    |   ├── mesh_0000                  #
-    |   |                              # "mesh_0001", etc.
+    |   |                              #
     |   |                              #
     |   ├── mesh_0001                  #
     |   └── ...                        #